 why vanessa beecroft is more controversial than kanye

-We look back at Kanye's longtime artistic collaborator’s most outlandish performance pieces.
+Ahead of the iconoclastic rapper’s third runway season, we look back at his longtime artistic collaborator’s most outlandish performance pieces.

 photography kate owen

-There is a Yeezy Season Three collaborator whose creative vision rivals and maybe even surpasses Kanye West's capacity to generate conversation and controversy: Vanessa Beecroft.
+And yet, there is a Yeezy Season Three collaborator whose creative vision rivals, maybe even surpasses, West's own capacity to generate conversation and controversy: Vanessa Beecroft.
 Since making her 1993 debut at Milan's Inga-Pin gallery, the Italian conceptual artist has staged powerful and provocative performance installations that often involve partially or fully naked women positioned statically for hours.
-When Beecroft's models are clothed, they're dressed impeccably; Helmut Lang is a favourite, as are Miuccia Prada and Tom Ford, exchanges often brokered by her longtime friend and mentor, Vogue Italia editor Franca Sozzani.
+When Beecroft's models are clothed, they're dressed impeccably; Helmut Lang is a favorite, as are Miuccia Prada, Tom Ford, and Dolce & Gabbana, exchanges often brokered by her longtime friend and mentor, Vogue Italia editor Franca Sozzani.
 While Beecroft's wardrobe has often won her acclaim among the fashion pack, her living sculptural installations -- which typically consider the specific historical or sociopolitical contexts of the locations in which they're staged, and often ask questions about gendered identity formation -- have proven some of contemporary art's most divisive.

 Beecroft first began working with West in 2008, when he asked her to collaborate on a launch party performance for his emotional album 808s & Heartbreak.
 Beecroft's models, according to the LA Times, were "some three dozen white and African American Valkyries naked but for the stiletto heels atop which they teetered; some in kinky afro face masks and others completely unadorned."
 Some years later, Beecroft played art director for West's 35-minute film Runaway.
 In 2013, she choreographed the sheer spandex dancers flanking a Margiela-masked West on the Yeezus tour; later that year, the pair staged a collaborative performance at Art Basel 2013 that featured nude women covered in clay.
 Beecroft also exhibited works at West's wedding, aww.